kmadac/kmadac.github.io/_posts/2013-07-17-18-Regenerate-net-udev-rules-in-ubuntu-12.04.md

     /lib/udev/write_net_rules
     cat /etc/udev/rules.d/70-persistent-net.rules

-If rules are there, you can adjust names of interfaces and reboot the machine.
+If rules are there, you can adjust names of interfaces if you want and reboot the machine.